Boris Malagurski: Television

 From 2013 to 2015, Malagurski hosted Revolution, a weekly TV show on Happy TV.
 The show, featured documentary segments and interviews with state officials, foreign and local experts and ordinary citizens of Serbia.
+In January 2013, after an interview for Malagurski's TV series Revolution with Vesna Kostić of the World Bank office in Belgrade was broadcast, Kostić complained that Malagurski had "forged" a conversation in the broadcast.
+Malagurski denied the claims, adding Kostic "forgot how she answered the questions".

 During the 2014 Southeast Europe floods, Malagurski reported for Happy TV from several flooded areas in Serbia.
 The show was cancelled in January 2015.
 Malagurski alleged that Happy TV gave no official reason for the show's cancellation.

 From 2015 to 2017, Malagurski worked as the executive producer and host of a TV show, Globalno, on BN TV, which deals with "global topics from a domestic perspective."

 From May 2017 to December 2018, Malagurski was the editor and host of a clip show for the Sputnik Serbia news agency, and the editor and host of a clip show, ClipaRT with Boris Malagurski, for the Russian state-funded RT Documentary channel, dealing with global issues.
-From April 2019 to September 2020, Malagurski hosted and edited a clip show, known as the Malagurski Ukratko, for the Slobodna Television channel, dealing with domestic issues.
+From April 2019 to September 2020, Malagurski hosted and edited a clip show, known as the Malagurski Ukratko (lit.
+'Malagurski in Short'), for the Slobodna Television channel, dealing with domestic issues.
 From 2020 to 2022, he worked with RT on a clip show titled Big Stories & Beyond with Boris Malagurski.

 Malagurski has also appeared on RT, to comment on Balkan topics.
 In 2020, he was described as "one of Sputnik's YouTube stars popular with young people".